 If you have a dental abscess, you should not wait for treatment at all.
 Dental abscesses are dental emergencies — you must seek treatment immediately.
 If you wait, the tooth abscess will continue growing into a ball of pus that will eventually infect your tooth, erode your bone structure, and enter your bloodstream, eventually spreading infection through your body as well.
-If you don’t treat dental abscess immediately, you may eventually have to get your tooth extracted, and you may suffer from cardiovascular issues and other diseases.
-If you notice a dental abscess, rinse your mouth with warm saltwater to draw the pus to the surface.
+If you don’t treat dental abscesses immediately, you may eventually have to get your tooth extracted, and you may suffer from cardiovascular issues and other diseases.
+If you notice a dental abscess, rinse your mouth with warm salt water to draw the pus to the surface.
 Following that, go to an emergency dentist immediately.

 You should treat pain on your lower front teeth just like you would treat pain in any of your other teeth.
-You should rinse with warm saltwater, take some ibuprofen to relieve pain and swelling, apply an ice pack or cold compress, floss your teeth to remove food particles that may be stuck between your teeth and schedule an appointment with a dentist.
+You should rinse with warm salt water, take some ibuprofen to relieve pain and swelling, apply an ice pack or cold compress, floss your teeth to remove food particles that may be stuck between your teeth, and schedule an appointment with a dentist.

 How to see a dentist in an emergency?